-We are an early-stage company.
 We were incorporated in 2001 and commenced principal operations in 2006.
-Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our stapled peptide platform, identifying potential product candidates, conducting preclinical studies of our product candidates and conducting clinical trials of our product candidates.
+We are an early-stage company, and our operations to date have been limited to organizing and staffing our company, business planning, raising capital, developing our stabilized cell-permeating peptide platform, identifying potential product candidates, conducting preclinical studies of our product candidates and conducting clinical trials of our product candidates.
 All of our product candidates other than ALRN-6924 are in preclinical research.
-We have not yet demonstrated our ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale drug or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful drug commercialization.
-Typically, it takes about six to ten years to develop a new drug from the time it is in Phase 1 clinical trials to when it is approved for treating patients, but in many cases it may take longer.
+We have not yet demonstrated our ability to successfully complete any Phase 2 or Phase 3 clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale drug or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful drug commercialization.
+Typically, it takes about six to ten years to develop a new drug from the time it is in Phase 1 clinical trials to when it is approved for treating patients, but in many cases, it may take longer.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a longer operating history.

-In addition, as a business with a limited operating history, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-We may need to transition from a company with a research focus to a company capable of supporting commercial activities.
+As a business with a limited operating history, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
+In the future, we may need to transition from a company with a research focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.
+Our product candidates, if approved, may not achieve commercial success.
+Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for many years, if at all.
+If we are unable to obtain product approvals or generate significant commercial revenues, our business will be materially harmed.